 Correctional Treatment Specialist: Job Description and Requirements

 A correctional treatment specialist, also known as a case manager, is a key connection between the justice department and social services system, working with convicted criminals to facilitate rehabilitation and reintegration into society.
 Though similar to the job of a probation or parole officer, a correctional treatment specialist focuses on the construction of a course of action or plan of treatment for offenders to follow both within jail and when released.
+A bachelor's degree is generally required to become a correctional treatment specialist, although other requirements such as an age minimum and testing may be required by states.

 The correctional treatment specialist works in an advisory position with convicted criminals.
 Together with observations from a probation officer, parole officer or other justice official, the correctional treatment specialist works with a convict to implement a plan for their successful reintroduction into society.
 Many specialists work within prisons and directly with inmates, while other specialists work in independent offices of probation or parole officers.